prplecake/wiki.jrgnsn.net/Sysadmin/KB/Allow_Non-Root_Access_to_Let's_Encrypt_Certificates.md

 This guide assumes you're using EFF's [Certbot](https://certbot.eff.org/).

-> This guide may not be complete.
+Warning: This guide may not be complete.
 Use extra caution, especially when setting permissions on `/etc/letsencrypt`.
-{.is-warning}

 First, I created a new user group for users who need access to certificates: